 1. Heavyweight & Challenging to Carry

 Owing to their structured frames, all external frame backpacks weigh more than 2.2 Kg.
 Even when completely empty, these are not light in weight.
 A heavy rucksack adds weight to the body and increases the risk of back injury.
 It can also be challenging to balance if you have to wear a travel backpack for an extended time.

-External frame backpack is not easy to move in the external frame backpacks due to the extra bulk and heavyweight of the frame, and it takes longer to set up a backpack in a usual way.
-It will also be difficult for the user to maneuver their backpack into position due to the frame size and the weight.
+External frame backpack is not easy to move in the external frame backpacks due to the extra bulk and heavy weight of the frame, and it takes longer to set up a backpack in the usual way.
+It will also be difficult for the user to manoeuvre their backpack into position due to the frame size and the weight.
 It is easily caught on leaves, branches, etc., therefore walking on bushy terrain is challenging.
 Due to this, speed hiking on steep trails is almost impossible unless you are an experienced trekker.